dlaurie/lua-gedcom/README.md

 ## Quick start

-1. Copy `gedcom.lua` and `lifelines.lua` into a directory named `gedcom` in your Lua module path.
+1. Copy `gedcom.lua`, `lifelines.lua` and `template.lua` into a directory named `gedcom` in your Lua module path.
 2. From the directory in which you keep GEDFILE.ged, start up Lua 5.3 (maybe Lua 5.2 is also OK, but all development work has been in 5.3).

 You can then try this:

     gedcom = require "gedcom.gedcom"
+    require "gedcom.template"
     ged, readerr = gedcom.read "GEDFILE.ged"
     msg = ged:validate()

 You will first get two lines reporting what it read (if not, type `readerr` to see what went wrong), and then a list of messages about things considered to be errors in GEDFILE.ged.
 These messages are also kept in `msg`.

-For example, if your file was exported by WIkiTree you will probably get something like this:
+For example, if your file was exported by WikiTree you will probably get something like this:

        9:  Tag HEAD.COPR ignored and its subrecords skipped
       19:  Tag INDI.NAME.GIVN ignored and its subrecords skipped